You are here: Home Finances Reverse Mortgages ... Summary

 NOTE:

 • If your children are in the right financial position, consider a private reverse mortgage - a transaction in which a family member replaces the bank.
-The child can agree to give you a montly check and pay for any major home repairs.
+For example, the person can agree to give you a monthly check and pay for any major home repairs.
 You agree to repay the loan plus interest and any money spent on maintenance.
 If the loan is not paid before, it is payable on death.
 There will be less up-front costs and fewer ongoing costs.
 Interest can be lower than what a bank would charge, subject to an IRS.minimum.
 Do not attempt to create this type of transaction without the advice of a lawyer or an accountant.
-If you don't have one, learn how to choose a lawyer or an accountant.
-See the documents in "To Learn More."
+If you don't have one, click on the link for information about choosing a lawyer or an accountant

 • For additional ideas about dealing with a financial crunch, click here.
-For instance, one alternative if you have life insurance, is accesssing money from a policy now, while you are still alive.
+For instance, if you have life insurance, you may be able to accesss money from a policy now, while you are still alive.
 For additional information, click here.

 Please share how this information is useful to you.
 0 Comments